Last Updated on 1 August 2023 by Editorial Team

 UK tenants and building owners can ensure the success of their fit-out initiatives by following a structured strategy and considering key factors such as budget, timeline, sustainability, compliance, and flexibility.

-Investing in a fit-out can have significant advantages for your company, whether you are a tiny startup or a big corporation in the UK.
+Investing in a fit-out can have significant advantages for your company, whether you are a tiny startup or a big corporation.

 Building Fit-Out UK – FAQ’s

-1. What is the cost of a fit-out project?
+1. What is the cost of a fit-out project in the UK?

 The cost of a retail fit-out in the UK can differ greatly based on a variety of variables, including the size and location of the space, the degree of personalisation needed, the materials and finishes selected, and the design intricacy.

-Typical cost associated with retail fit-out in the UK varies from £500 to £4,000 per square metre, according to a study performed by the Royal Institution of Chartered Surveyors (RICS), with the average cost being around £1,500 per square metre.
+Typical cost associated with retail fit-out varies from £500 to £4,000 per square metre in the UK, according to a study performed by the Royal Institution of Chartered Surveyors (RICS), with the average cost being around £1,500 per square metre.
 However, keep in mind that this is only an estimate and that real prices may vary considerably based on the project’s particular requirements.

 Working with an experienced fit-out contractor such as Freemont Building who can provide a comprehensive quote based on your particular requirements and funding is suggested.
 They can also assist you in identifying cost-cutting measures that do not jeopardise the final product’s standard.